isaudits/pasv-agrsv/README.md

 All scan parameters are pulled from config files so multiple configurations can be developed and specified with the -c flag.
 An example config file (default.example) is included and will be copied into the default path (default.cfg) upon initial launch.

-Please feel free to submit bugfixes or additional tools/sites/regex for default config file!
+Please feel free to submit PR for bugfixes or additional tools/sites/regex for default config file - any feedback, input, or improvement is greatly appreciated!

 Script tested on Kali Linux as well as OSX and should function on UNIX-based systems with required dependencies.